 There are various types of hair loss with differing causes.
 Some examples include androgenic alopecia, alopecia areata, telogen effluvium, and scarring alopecia.

 Androgenic alopecia, or hereditary balding, is the most common reason for hair loss.
 In men, this happens when the frontal hairline recedes and hair is shed at the top of the scalp.
 In women, the frontal hairline is preserved and hair loss occurs in a “fir tree” pattern along the central part.
-Treatment of androgenic alopecia includes vitamins, topical minoxidil, oral spironolactone and finasteride.
-A novel, alternative treatment option offered at Spring Street Dermatology utilizes platelet rich plasma (PRP) to stimulate hair growth.
+Treatment of androgenic alopecia includes vitamins, topical minoxidil, oral spironolactone, and finasteride.

 Telogen Effluvium refers to an increase in the amount of hair shedding, usually without discrete bald patches.
 This type of hair loss occurs in people who have had a significant stressor, such as illness, major surgery, thyroid disease, inadequate diet, low iron, medications, birth control pills, and traumatic events or cancer treatments.
 In most cases, telogen effluvium resolves without treatment after a few months.